 They’re great, but don’t always have the perfect configuration for your family, and you may not care for some of the pieces.
 Have you wondered how to make them?
 Well I did just that using Polyvore, but the details may need to be a post for another day.
 I created my own “set” and typed in the beginning basics of color/clothing item I wanted, and was able to drag them around the board.
 It searches from a database, you can even type in from the stores you shop from.
 I was trying to arrange our clothing for the above family pictures.
 I knew I wanted red, green, and navy as our main colors, and I made this style board last year:

 Originally, I wanted to wear a red hat.
 I even found one, and decided I didn’t like the way it looked on me.
 Since I had planned to have a bold red accent piece, I switched out the hat for the scarf.
-I had also originally planned to have a little yellow in the mix, then decided I had too many colors and wanted to simplify.
+Also, I originally planned to have a little yellow in the mix.
+But then decided I had too many colors and wanted to simplify.
 I also couldn’t decide if I wanted the stripes and the vest on my son or husband, so kept them as alternatives while I figured it out.
 I had 4 people set as to how they were going to dress, but wasn’t sure about the other two.
 I kept this image on my phone and referred to it while I was shopping, to remember what I already had.
 With my youngest daughters vest, I turned a boys t-shirt inside out and cut it down the middle, no one was the wiser!

 8. Lay it on the floor

-{Image taken with my tripod–and I ran}
+{Image taken with my tripod–and I ran–more image HERE}

 9. Split up the pairs